 1/8 t. pepper

-5. Measure than chop your parsley and chop your basil.
+- Measure then chop your parsley and chop your basil.
 Stir into mixture in pan on stove.

 - Add all other spices and add your cooked quinoa – this is now your stuffing for the mushrooms.

 - Place mushrooms on parchment lined sheet and stuff with filling.
 You will have more filling than you need for the mushrooms.
 Save to eat later in a bowl or by itself!

 - Bake mushrooms at 400 degrees for 30- 40 minutes.